fikay971/Disruption-Console/demo-react/README.md

-# Meridian — Disruption Console
+#FIkay APP — Disruption Console

 A working React prototype of an AI-assisted recovery feature for production planners at defense manufacturers.
 Built for the Fikay App take-home assignment.